-The gorgeous country of Poland is known for pierogi, Chopin, and Kielbasa sausages, but they have also provided the world with some beautiful dogs.
+The gorgeous country of Poland is mostly known for pierogi, Chopin, and Kielbasa sausages, but they have also provided the world with some beautiful dogs.

 Here are 7 dog breeds that originated in Poland in alphabetical order: